 Abstraction in photography is controversial.
 The Oxford Dictionary defines “abstract” as something existing in thought but not having a physical or concrete existence.
-Taking picture of something that does not exist can be difficult.
-Ansel Adams referred to abstract work simply as an extraction from reality, considering pure abstraction in photography impossible.
+However, photography fundamentally records light which is indeed very real.
+Pure photographic abstraction is, therefore, rather impossible and already Ansel Adams referred to his abstract work as extraction (from reality).

 The images in this collection use straight lines and a peculiar composition to reproduce surprising configurations that may be considered a first step toward abstraction, exploring the first degree of abstraction.